 The main benefit of sous vide cooking is that no flavours escape from the food by dissolving in the boiling water or evaporating into the air while grilling or roasting.
 Food, especially steak, being “stewed” in its own juices will become incredibly tender, juicy and evenly cooked.

 This cooking technique was originally used only in high-end restaurants.
-These days, however, this technology becomes more and more accessible.
-Sous vide machines allows manual setting of time and duration of cooking.
+These days, however, this technology is becoming more and more accessible.
+Sous vide machines allow manual setting of time and duration of cooking.
 Some advanced models can pair with an app on your smartphone and keep you updated on the cooking process or help you set the settings accordingly to the food you cook.
-Cooking food in this controlled environment will be done evenly and with high precision.
+Cooking food in this controlled environment will be done evenly and precisely.

-One of the main reasons why it is broadly adopted in professional kitchens is consistency.
+Consistency is one of the main reasons it is broadly adopted in professional kitchens.
 Your sous vide steaks will all be cooked the same.
-Especially handy when you need to cook bigger amounts, for a large family or a football afternoon with friends.
+Especially handy when you need to cook larger amounts, for a large family or for a football afternoon with friends.

-Sous vide steak will be tender and juicy as it is being cooked at an optimal temperature for a longer period of time.
-It is the best way to target medium-rare to the medium-well doneness range.
+Sous vide steak will be tender and juicy as it is being cooked at an optimal temperature for longer.
+It is the best way to target the medium-rare to medium-well doneness range.

 Cooking a well-done steak using sous vide is not necessary.
-The easier, and faster, way to cook it will be throwing it on a grill or pan-frying directly.
+The easier and faster way to cook it is by directly throwing it on a grill or pan-frying.